Julianxng/julianxng.github.io/_projects/Bachelors/index.md

 The classified EEG signals were mapped to control commands for a UR10 robotic arm.
 The system demonstrated real-time responsiveness and reliable control performance.

 ### Demonstration video
-## Video Feature: The Future of Human Augmentation
 {% include youtube-video.html id="S5LJHisQpHI" autoplay="false" %}

 ## Image Gallery